Personality Style at Work

 Order One Per Participant.

-Personality Style at Work Core Profile Plus: Order One Per Participant.
+Personality Style at Work Core Profile PLUS with Self-Guided Learning Course:

 Enjoy all the benefits of the Core Profile and capture access to an exclusive Coaching Report, which is an ancillary document to the Core Profile.
 It contains not only the above results, but also feedback on all drivers and dimensions of the dominant style.
 These include a rating of green (supporting), orange (possible opportunity or potential issue), and red (emerging or existing trouble spot) for each driver and dimension.
 This helps you engage your client, build rapport, and move the conversation beyond the feedback.